Shendruk-Lab/NIAMH-MPCD/Sphinx/Userguide/source/HardCoded/HardCoded.rst

 Hard coded options
 ##################

-While MPCD is almost entirely configureable from it's input files, there are a several options that are hard coded.
+While MPCD is almost entirely configureable from its input files, there are a several options that are hard coded.
 These hard coded options are in the form of preprocessor defines (such as ``# define DBG``), which are read by the compiler at compile time and are within the ``mpcd/headers/definitions.h`` file.
 The majority of these options relate to the operation of the simulator, rather than the simulation of the physics, and are detailed on this page.